qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/editing_geometry_attributes.rst

    will be run immediately without any dialog popup.

-   If additional parameters are needed, the algorithm dialog pops up and allows you to fill them.
+   If additional parameters are needed, the algorithm dialog pops up and allows you to provide them.
 #.
 Click :guilabel:`Modify Selected Features` or :guilabel:`Modify All Features`
    depending on whether there's an active selection.

-   Changes are applied to the layer and placed in the edit buffer: the layer is indeed toggled to edition with unsaved modification as indicated by the
-   |editableEdits| icon next to the layer name;
+   Changes are applied to the layer and placed in the edit buffer: the layer is indeed toggled to editing mode with unsaved modification as indicated by the |editableEdits| icon next to the layer name;
 #.
 As usual, press |saveEdits| :sup:`Save layer edits` to write the changes in
    the layer.
-You can also press |undo| :sup:`Undo` to rollback in one-click the whole modification.
+You can also press |undo| :sup:`Undo` to rollback the whole modification in one-click.

 ..
 Substitutions definitions - AVOID EDITING PAST THIS LINE